-Reports are required twice each year:
+Reports are required twice each year, and cover six-month windows of ROR activity:

-- January reports include data from the preceding July-December and are posted on myROR.org by Jan 15 and due March 1 (If March 1st falls on a holiday or weekend, then January reports are due the closest following business day). - July reports include data from January-June and are posted on myROR.org by July 15 and due Sept 1.
-(If September 1st falls on a holiday or weekend, then July reports are due the closest following business day). - All sites' primary contacts receive an email when progress reports have been issued. - All sites (except those approved within the past 6 months) are required to report at each reporting period. - New sites first report in the period following their six-month anniversary with Reach Out and Read.
+- January reports include data from the preceding July 1-December 31 and are posted on myROR.org by Jan 15.
+These reports are due March 1 (If March 1 falls on a holiday or weekend, then reports are due the closest following business day). - July reports include data from January 1-June 30 and are posted on myROR.org by July 15.
+These reports are due September 1.
+(If September 1 falls on a holiday or weekend, then reports are due the closest following business day). - All sites' primary contacts receive an email when progress reports have been issued. - All sites (except those approved within the past 6 months) are required to report at each reporting period. - New sites first report in the period following their six-month anniversary with Reach Out and Read.